sharpmachine/whiteantelopestudio.com/wp-content/plugins/events-manager-pro/readme.txt

 Please visit http://wp-events-plugin.com/documentation/installation/

 == Changelog ==
+= 2.2.2 =
+* fixed no-user mode and user fields bug still happening in CSV exports
+* fixed MS global mode showing network transactions on all blogs
+* cleaned up options html for form editor
+* added tip text to every field and fixed display of tip text
+* fixed some badly named options
+* fixed custom user form field options not superceding defaults and vice versa
+* fixed paypal bookings resume payment button not working as expected
+* added cancel link to paypal bookings in progress
+* fixed AIM fatal error when using address 2 in forms etc.
+* fixed no-user mode not updating custom user fields for already logged in users
+* fixed name user field not validating properly
+* streamlined emp-forms.php validation switch, name and email validated like other reg fields

 = 2.2.1 =
 * fixed MS network blog tables not being deleted by WP along with rest of blog
 * fixed no-user mode bug showing assigned user information on the booking information page